 AI is used to conduct advanced research by leading electronics equipment manufacturers such as Samsung, Mitsubishi, and Hitachi.
 These firms are investing in AI research to find commercial applications and investigate how this technology can help them improve their current product offerings.
 The study focuses on machine vision, voice recognition, audio processing, and other important AI areas.
 In addition, organizations use R&D programs to understand better the usage context, user behavior, preferences, and needs.

 As previously stated, companies are developing transformative AI-powered electronics devices that benefit other industries.
 However, the application of AI is not limited to the manufacturing industry.
 AI is also being used in the industry to reshape product development cycles, improve product design processes, reduce defects, and deliver products to market faster.
-AI-enabled electronics manufacturing facilitates businesses to develop agile workflows to rapidly develop the following product line.
+AI-enabled electronics manufacturing facilitates businesses to develop agile workflows to develop the following product line rapidly.
 They combine and collect anonymized data from various sources, including sensors attached to products, customer usage patterns, current market conditions, audio and video files, technician comments, device manuals, and more.
 This contributes to developing key insights that allow electronic companies to improve product quality, reduce costs, and respond to market demands more efficiently.

 Electronic companies must ensure their security as more intelligent and connected devices for industry, home, and consumer use are developed.
 Cybercriminals will have more opportunities as there are more connected devices.
 Manufacturers are adding built-in security options for these connected devices, making them more secure than ever.